Aspiring-Writer/_posts/kaa-1.md

 <!-- more -->
 I knew that taking this late shift was going to bother me.
 I hated being out late, especially by myself.
 It was too easy to get mugged in this town and being out during late hours only made it easier.

 I kept walking, trying not to look too scared.
 Fear translated into easy prey.
 I knew that well.
 I tried to look casual while I clutched my purse and pulled out my phone.
-That feeling was getting worse and that really bothered me.
+That feeling was getting worse and that bothered me.
 Sure, I could get scared easily, but I didn't stay scared.
 I was the girl that would face her fears all the time just to get rid of them.
 I don't like being enslaved to anything, especially fear.
 If someone could keep you in fear they could control you.
 I learned that too.

 I scanned my contacts looking for someone I could call.
 Emily.
 That one name made me smile.
 Emily was one of my best friends.
 She could talk for hours non-stop about random stuff.
-Sometimes it was really annoying but other times, like this one, it was a blessing.
+Sometimes it was annoying but other times, like this one, it was a blessing.
 I dialed her number and pressed the phone to my ear.
 It rang, and rang, and rang.
 My frustration meter kept rising higher and higher until I reached her voicemail.
 Of course, the one moment I want to talk to Emily she won’t answer her phone, how ironic.
 I returned to my contact list and scrolled through it again.
 For someone who’s super social, you would think I’d have someone else I could call at one in the morning, but no, I have absolutely no one, perfect.
 I scowled at my phone and shoved it into my pocket.

 “Whatever,” I mumbled, “I’m overreacting anyway.”
 The words were barely past my lips before I glanced up and saw someone staring at me.
 He was casually leaning against a car fifty feet in front of me with a smirk on his face.
 I hesitated.
 He was completely dressed in black with a coat that reminded me of Chuck Norris in the “Walker, Texas Ranger” theme song.
 His hair was also black, falling to his shoulders in small waves.
 But it was his eyes that sent chills racing through my body.
 His eyes were orange, like glow-in-the-dark orange.
 I stared and his smirk grew wider.
 I forced myself to think.
-I was on an empty street, no alleys, no stores to sneak into, and no houses with inhabitants I knew.
+I was on an empty street, with no alleys, no stores to sneak into, and no houses with inhabitants I knew.
 This was bad, really bad.
 I contemplated turning around, taking a different road to get home.
 The only problem was that my house was about two hundred feet past him and he might be here when I came back.

 The guy shifted, positioning his whole body towards me, “Lost, little one?”